 For example, suppose Set A and Set B back up to an external hard drive destination.
-Set A has an exclusion indicating that files ending in .mp3 shouldn't back up.
-MP3s in Set B will back up to the destination normally, but will be deleted from the destination during archive maintenance, even though you haven't specified this exclusion for Set B.
+You create an exclusion for Set A indicating that files ending in .mp3 shouldn't back up.
+MP3s in Set B will back up to the destination normally, but these files are deleted from the destination during archive maintenance even though you haven't specified this exclusion for Set B.

 Frequency And Version Settings

-Only one set of version and deleted file retention settings can be applied to backup sets backing up to a single destination.
-When multiple backup sets back up to a single destination, the version and deleted file retention settings from the backup set with the highest priority are applied to all sets backing up to that destination.
+You can only apply one set of version and deleted file retention settings to backup sets backing up to the same destination.
+When multiple backup sets back up to the same destination, the version and deleted file retention settings from the backup set with the highest priority are applied to all sets backing up to that destination.

-For example, backup Set 1 and Set 2 are both backing up to a single destination, and Set 1 has a higher priority than Set 2.
-Set 1 is set to back up new versions of files every hour and Set 2 is set to back them up every 15 minutes.
+For example, backup Set 1 and Set 2 are both backing up to the same destination, and Set 1 has a higher priority than Set 2.
+You configure Set 1 to back up new versions of files every hour and Set 2 to back them up every 15 minutes.
 Both sets will back up according to their new versions settings.
-However, during archive maintenance on the backup destination, Set 2's retained versions will be reduced to every hour because Set 1's settings take priority.
+However, during archive maintenance on the backup destination, Set 2's retained versions are reduced to every hour because Set 1's settings take priority.

 Different Version And Retention Settings